jasmcaus/caer/examples/GUI/README.md

 - You can select one of 14 built-in images to display (startup has `caer.data.island` selected as default)
 - You can also select one of your own images (`Open File` option)
-- Selecting any of the images, at any point in time, will always start with a fresh original image and reset controls ('Reload Image' button will do the same)
+- Selecting any of the images, at any point in time, will always start with a fresh original image and reset controls (with the exception of 'Open File' which will allow you to select a different image)
+- 'Reload Image' button will reload the original version of currently selected image, including the user opened file

 All function controls are set to manipulate the currently displayed image within the adjust_ghsps() function.